Hurricane Book Club

-Welcome to the Hurricane Book Club - a remote book club running online, in bookshops and libraries across Scotland with special events at Orkney Libraries.
+Welcome to the Hurricane Book Club - a remote book club running online, in bookshops and libraries across Scotland with special events at Orkney Libraries and Glasgow Libraries.

 Local book club meetings will take place at participating bookshops and libraries around Scotland.
-However, any reader, anywhere can join in just follow and participate in the discussion through Orkney Library’s award-winning twitter account @orkneylibrary and the hashtag #HurricaneBookClub.
+However, any reader, anywhere can join in, just follow and participate in the discussion through Orkney Library’s Twitter account @orkneylibrary, the Glasgow Libraries Twitter account @GlasgowLib and the hashtag #HurricaneBookClub.

 Our summer Hurricane Book Club pick is None but the Dead by Lin Anderson

 When human remains are discovered to the rear of an old primary school, forensic expert Dr Rhona MacLeod and her assistant arrive to excavate the grave.
 Approaching midwinter, they find daylight in short supply, the weather inhospitable and some of the Sanday island's inhabitants less than co-operative.
 When the suspicious death of an old man in Glasgow appears to have links with the island, DS Michael McNab is dispatched to investigate.
 Desperately uncomfortable in such surroundings, he finds that none of the tools of detective work are there.
 No internet, no CCTV, and no police station.

 As the weather closes in, the team - including criminal profiler and Orkney native Professor Magnus Pirie - are presented with a series of unexplained incidents, apparently linked to the discovery of thirteen magic flowers representing the souls of dead children who had attended the island school where the body was discovered.
 But how and in what circumstance did they die?
 And why are their long forgotten deaths significant to the current investigation?